 The Best Olive Oil for Drizzling

 Extra virgin olive oil (EVOO), is considered the finest olive oil in all the land.
-It is cold-pressed and unrefined, meaning it maintains its incredible health benefits as well as the flavor.
-EVOOs can be fruity and slightly sweet, vegetal and zippy, buttery, spicy, peppery, or a combination of a few.
+It is cold-extracted and unrefined, meaning it maintains its incredible health benefits as well as the flavor.
+EVOOs can be fruity and slightly sweet, vegetal and zippy, buttery, spicy, peppery, or a combination.
 Drizzling is an ideal way to taste the unique flavor of an olive oil, as the olive oil remains unheated.
-Try drizzling with a California-grown Grumpy Goat Farms Picual EVOO for a green, fresh olive, fruity flavor.

 Recipe Ideas for Drizzling Olive Oil

 Pour a peppery EVOO on top of a bowl of homemade gazpacho (or store-bought gazpacho to give it a more gourmet feel).

 Drizzle some finishing oil over a homemade hummus.

 Top your vanilla ice cream with a glug of oil (and add a pinch of flaky sea salt, if you really like your desserts savory!).

 Decorate your roasted broccoli before topping with lemon and Parmesan.